 Important for FIRST TIME APPLICATIONS: Sometimes it is necessary to do a name declaration before you can apply for the first passport for your child.
 Please read the information provided further down on this page.

-If your child was adopted outside of Germany or in cases involving surrogacy please contact us before booking a passport appointment:
+If your child was adopted outside of Germany or in cases involving surrogacy please contact the department for name declaration before booking a passport appointment via the contact form.

 ID cards can be applied for without parents’ consent from the age of 16 onwards.

 Please note that your application can only be accepted if the documents below are complete.
 If the documentation is incomplete you might have to make a new appointment.

 (Please provide the original and one photocopy per document)

 - Application form - see below for all downloads

 - Children born to married parents: both parents